 Here are some examples of prizes awarded by academies (there are also additional prizes linked with specific subject areas or research locations):

-- The Göttingen Academy of Sciences and Humanities awards the Academy Prize for Young Researchers (in German) in biology, chemistry and physics.
+- The Göttingen Academy of Sciences and Humanities awards the Nachwuchspreis der Mathematisch-Naturwissenschaftlichen Klasse (only in German) for outstanding academic work

-- The Bavarian Academy of Sciences and Humanities bestows the Academy’s Prize of the Karl Thiemig-Stiftung for the Promotion of Young Scientists (in German).
+- The Bavarian Academy of Sciences and Humanities bestows the Academy Prize of the Karl Thiemig-Stiftung for the Promotion of Young Researchers (only in German)

-- The Association of Friends and Supporters of the Saxon Academy of Sciences awards a Young Scholars Prize (in German).
+- The Association of Friends and Supporters of the Saxon Academy of Sciences awards a Young Scholars Prize (only in German)

-- The Academy of Sciences and Literature in Mainz awards the annual Advancement Award Biodiversity (in German) to a researcher who has produced an outstanding degree thesis in the field of biodiversity research.
+- The Academy of Sciences and Literature in Mainz awards the annual Promotion Prize Biodiversity to a researcher who has produced an outstanding degree thesis in the field of biodiversity research

 Academies honour established scholars for their life’s work.
 Personal application is usually not possible.
 Academies award prizes for outstanding research work in the most varied subject areas.